 But 1 in 3 of the world’s population doesn’t have access to adequate sanitation.
 This means 1.25 billion women around the world do not have access to a toilet during their periods.
 Girls need clean water to wash themselves or their menstrual cloths and a place to dispose of their sanitary pads if they are using them.

-Unfortunately, many women and girls do not have access to feminine hygiene products to use, and only 12 percent of girls and women have access to commercial sanitary products.
+Because of period poverty, many women and girls do not have access to menstrual hygiene products to use, and only 12 percent of girls and women have access to commercial sanitary products.

 Stigmas and taboos around menstruation directly affect a girl’s dignity, confidence and self-esteem.
 Many cultures do not talk about periods openly.
 This means that girls often never hear of menstruation before their first period, making it a confusing and scary experience.
 That is the reality for an incredible 68 percent of girls in Ghana who knew nothing about menstruation when they started their periods.